EsTass/phpmediaserver/README.md

 </VirtualHost>
 ```

-## PHP config
+## Install: PHP config

-If needed add paths to php.ini:
+If needed add paths to php.ini (needed access to download folder):
 ```
 open_basedir = ...:/path/to/server/:/path/to/downloads
 ```